Thai-bit/cellphone-tower/README.md

   68
 ```
 - You need to run the **main.cpp** file.
-- After the program execute, it will display the minimum base tower that needed for all the resident
+- After the program executed, it will display the minimum base tower that needed for all the resident
   that live along the road.